ce603/power-automate-push-notifications-for-events/README.md

-# 📲 Push Notification Reminder for Outlook 365 Calendar Events
+# 📲 Push Notification Reminders for Outlook 365 Calendar Events

 ## 📄 Description
 This Power Automate flow sends a **push notification to your mobile device approximately 10 minutes before any calendar event** that is categorized as `Push Notification`.